-Right to Repair: Everything You Need to Know
+Right to Repair Hardware: Everything You Need to Know

 The debate and occasional legal battles continue between Right to Repair advocates vs. manufacturers and technology companies.
 The crux of the matter: Should customers have the right to repair devices and products (for instance, smartphones) on their own — or should device makers maintain the right to limit who can service such devices?

 The debate is particularly important for independent service providers and consumers who want to maintain and troubleshoot equipment on their own — without running up additional supplier or certified partner costs.
 On the flip-side, device and equipment makers sometimes argue that the Right to Repair may actually lead to consumers causing more damage to devices.